ulysses-salinas/contact-keeper/README.md

 ## Overview

-MERN Stack Application to create, store, and edit contacts and contact information.
+MERN Stack Application - Contact Keeper with CRUD capabilities.

 ### Technologies in Use